pulkitsharma07/pulkitsharma07.github.io/_posts/2024-10-01-permutation-city.markdown

 This was my second sci-fi book.
 There were times where I had to keep the book down and just re-read and try to grasp what the author was conveying.
 These challenging bits were the most interesting to me, and it also lead me down to discover the FAQ of the book hosted online by the author (Greg Egan).

 You should read this book:
-* If you have some any work around creating games or simulations.
+* If you have done some work around creating games or simulations.
 * If you are interested in learning about recursion, fractals, etc
     * The book doesn't exactly touch on these but if you are interested in these things, the concepts covered in the book might be of interest to you as well.
 * At times you question the nature of consciousness / reality.